Reds vs. Astros Player Props Betting Odds

 Bregman Stats

 - Alex Bregman has eight doubles, a triple, nine home runs, 37 walks and 39 RBI (63 total hits).
-He's also swiped one base.
+He has swiped one base.

 Bregman Recent Games